dotnet/docs/includes/core-changes/aspnetcore/5.0/localization-requestlocalizationmiddleware-constructor-removed.md

 #### Recommended action

-When manually constructing an instance of `RequestLocalizationMiddleware`, pass an <xref:Microsoft.Extensions.Logging.ILoggerFactory> instance in the constructor.
+When manually constructing an instance of `RequestLocalizationMiddleware`, pass an `ILoggerFactory` instance in the constructor.
 If a valid `ILoggerFactory` instance isn't available in that context, consider passing the middleware constructor a <xref:Microsoft.Extensions.Logging.Abstractions.NullLoggerFactory> instance.

 #### Category